harryge00/kubernetes-mongodb-cluster/README.md

 # Availability

 If less than half of all the pods are killed, the replica set can still work.
-If all of them are deleted, to re-initialize them, run `kubectl create -f mongo-replica-starter-rc.yaml`.
+To re-initialize them, run `kubectl create -f mongo-replica-starter-rc.yaml`.

 # Options for users (TODO):

 Users can select the number of replica nodes, whether to use arbiter, service name...

+# To start a MongoDB sharded cluster

+`./run_shards.sh`
+It will deploy 3 config servers in replica set, and a `mongos` instance as controller.

+Then you can connect to `mongos` and add mongo instances as shards. e.g., Add replica set as one shard: `sh.addShard("my_replica_set/mongo-replica-svc-a")`